๐Ÿ”ฅ

 Baked Beans

-• Plan for 1/2 cup per person
+• Plan for 1/2 cup per person, so 30 guests need about 15 cups

-• Keep warm in a slow cooker
+• Hold them hot in a slow cooker on low through the party

 Calculate baked beans →